 Summary: Seigaku's resident data man finds the greatest surprise of his life… inside his shoe locker.

 Author's Note: This is based on a PoT chibi mini theater.
-If you haven't seen it, try checking out the vid.
+If you haven't seen it, try checking out the vid (if it's still available, that is.)
 It's hilarious. :)

 Chapter 3: Fuji's Handiwork